amazon-contributing/opentelemetry-collector-contrib/receiver/awscontainerinsightreceiver/README.md

 **add_full_pod_name_metric_label (optional)**

 The "FullPodName" attribute is the pod name including suffix.
 If false FullPodName label is not added.
 The default value is false

-**add_container_name_metric_label (optional)**

-The "ContainerName" attribute is the name of the container.
-If false ContainerName label is not added.
-The default value is false

-**cluster_name (optional)**

-"ClusterName" can be used to explicitly provide the cluster's name for EKS/ECS NOT on EC2 since it's not possible to auto-detect it using EC2 tags.

-**leader_lock_name (optional)**

-"LeaderLockName" can be used to optionally override the lock resource name to be used during leader election for EKS Container Insights.
-The elected leader is responsible for scraping cluster level metrics.
-The default value is "otel-container-insight-clusterleader".

 ## Sample configuration for Container Insights
 This is a sample configuration for AWS Container Insights using the `awscontainerinsightreceiver` and `awsemfexporter` for an EKS cluster: